PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 The default PredictionIO setup assumes that you have the following environment:

-* A recent version of Linux (other OS's have not been tested yet)
+* A recent version of Linux (64-bit is recommended)
 * Java 6+

 In addition, the following software are required: